Ruffiliate

 • Stores where product category does not support repeat purchases or lifecycle value

-42 stores in this dataset (27.3%) have no detectable installation of Klaviyo or Mailchimp.
+74 stores in this dataset (28.9%) have no detectable email/CRM tool footprint in the enriched tool set.
 This is a meaningful segment, not a fringe edge case.

 This is a structural gap, not a capability gap.
 The infrastructure to support lifecycle marketing is present.
 What is absent is the automation layer that would act on it.
 Whether that reflects a deliberate choice, a tooling delay, or an integration gap varies by store — but from the outside, it is a clear and measurable pattern.